Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ```

-Some examples of CED are: 'abanascii',
+Some examples of CED are:
-'abanfa', and 'abanutf8'.
+'abanascii', 'abanfa', and 'abanutf8'.

-CED and be omitted, and default CED
+CED can be omitted, and default CED
-should be assumed 'abanascii', but
+should be assumed 'abanascii'.

-because UTF-8 is a superset of ASCII, so
+Because UTF-8 is a superset of ASCII,
-if a parser assume 'abanutf8' as
+if parsers assume 'abanutf8' as default,
-default, there should not be a problem.
+there should not be any problem.